frovedis/frovedis/doc/manual/python/ml/agglomerative_clustering.md

 The parameters: "affinity", "memory", "connectivity", "compute_full_tree" and "compute_distances" are simply kept in to to make the interface uniform to the Scikit-learn Agglomerative Clustering module.
-They are not used anywhere within frovedis implementation.
+They are not used anywhere within the frovedis implementation.

 __Return Value__
 It simply returns "self" reference.